Hepatitis C: Protecting Your Liver

 Don't drink alcohol

 Your body’s immune system fights against infections.
 It’s more able to do this when your body is healthy.
-Eating healthy foods and getting plenty of sleep will help keep your body strong.
+Eating healthy foods, exercising most days of the week, and getting plenty of sleep will help keep your body strong.
 And staying upbeat can help you keep hepatitis C in perspective.
 You can also help protect your liver by:

 Staying at a healthy weight